linuxerfromscratcher-dot/Atom1.2-1.9/README.md

 # Atom1.2-PL
-you may think finally, but who actually cares?
+ATTENTION!!!
+YOU NEED TO GO TO fishatom BRANCH, THIS ONE IS OUTDATED. you may think finally, but who actually cares?
 So uhh, we added support of come ports(USB, Com,VGA,SATA,RJ-45,audio jack and some legacy Rj ports).
 I don't remember, if that was in 1.1, but was added packing and unpacking of data.
 We added a new technology, an .mh files, basically it means memory headers, you can write out some data and Atom code in a file, Hdd/SSD sector, RAM adress. still the main goal of self hosting isn't done fully, but i try!